Growth-Clinic/gclearnbot/docs/Journal.md

 ---

 I've made the edits to chapter 4 and saved them both in the project files and on GitHub, after my limits reset, I'll start work on Part 2 of the book which starts with chapter 5.

+## 17 Feb 2025

+### 12:39 AM
+Okay, I have gotten to the parts of the book that are purely ideas, like visions of what could be.
+I'll need the masters' help in understand how best to present this part.
+Till later in the day then.